Water scarcity and pollution

 Explore the company benchmark

 Using publicly available disclosures, the Valuing Water Finance Initiative Benchmark provides a comprehensive view of focus companies’ vulnerabilities, opportunities, and strengths when it comes to managing water.
-The Benchmark provides a line of sight into what companies need to do to better protect the water supplies their operations and supply chains depend on.
+The benchmark provides a line of sight into how companies can better protect the water supplies their operations and supply chains depend on.

 Explore our water reports

-We equip companies and investors with the latest research and resources to make the business case for the private sector to protect global water supplies and act on water as a financial risk.
+We support companies and investors with the latest research and resources to make the business case for the private sector to protect global water supplies and act on water as a financial risk.

 Our commitment to water